eiffel-wrap-c/WrapC/doc/developer/Readme.md

 This will use the wrap_c tool to generate Eiffel and C files that make the C library accessible from within Eiffel.
 It may sound weird that C files are generated too, but it is unfortunately necessary.
 The generated C files will be compiled and put into a static link library.

 #### Using Automated scripts
-Automated scripts will run wrapc with pre and post processing scripts and compiling the C glue codeneeded for the library.
+Automated scripts are just bat scripts or shell scripts, and will run `WrapC` with pre and post processing scripts and compiling the C glue code needed for the library if you don't have Geant tool.

 #### Windows
 ```